lindboe/space-game/README.md

 should see a "connected!" message after a moment, and now you should be able to require cljs files and send javascript to the browser.
 (Note: incognito windows do not seem to work at the moment.)

+### Testing

+To run the clojure tests, run `boot testing test`.
+(The "testing" part adds the test/ directory to the source paths.)

+To run clojurescript tests, run `boot testing test-cljs`.